 - His consideration to review the horrible adaptation of Alice in Wonderland, in which he (accidentally?) drops the DVD 20 seconds in as his hands tremble intensely.

 - Though Need To Talk is rather depressing, it does have this one amusing line:Mr. Enter: And maybe that makes you laugh, maybe that makes you smile, maybe you're an asshole.
 I don't know you.

 - Mac and Cheese, a lovely prelude to the review of The Emoji Movie.

 - The video where he talks about his cyberstalker is for the most part just creepy and disgusting.
-However, he says this after she accuses him of faking his asexuality:Mr. Enter: Maybe you're right, maybe I'm not asexual.
-My sexuality is anything but you!
+However, he says this after she accuses him of faking his asexuality:Mr. Enter: Maybe you're right, maybe I'm not asexual after all, I think you convinced me.
+My sexuality is anyone but you!